Strengthening protections for older Australians – Serious Incident Response Scheme (SIRS)

 The proposed SIRS together with, other regulatory settings including the Aged Care Quality Standards, the Charter of Aged Care Rights and open disclosure, will support providers to engage in risk management and continuous improvement activities to deliver safe, quality care to residential aged care consumers.

 In March 2019, the Government released the Strengthening protections for older Australians - Development of models and options for a Serious Incident Response Scheme for Commonwealth-funded aged care service providers report (the KPMG report).

 Following this, in the 2019-20 Budget, the Government provided $1.5 million for further preparatory work for the introduction of a SIRS.
 This preparatory work is focussed on refining the details of a SIRS, for implementation in residential aged care in the first instance.

 - Undertaking consultation on the finer details of the SIRS;

 - Commencing work on the necessary legislative amendments;

 - Procuring a research study into the prevalence of aggression between residents, which is currently exempt from current reporting, to inform an expanded definition of serious incidents; and

 - Undertaking a scoping study for a possible register of staff for the aged care industry.

-Consultations are now underway to assist in the development of the finer details of operation of the SIRS.
-This will inform advice to Government, including the structure and operation of the scheme, legislative requirements and resourcing implications.
+Consultations to assist in the development of the finer details of operation of the SIRS have now closed.
+Feedback received will inform advice to Government, including the structure and operation of the scheme, legislative requirements and resourcing implications.

 The outcomes of the consultation processes will be published here once finalised.